 By this point on your ride down the Marvin Braude Bike Trail you’re sharing the pavement with a variety of people that are riding, walking, skating and running at different speeds.
 Sometimes people stop and turn suddenly or veer off course as they bury their face in their phone.
 Slow down and go with the flow, taking extra precautions when passing pedestrians.

 About halfway to the Venice Beach Pier, as the bike path begins to run parallel to the world-famous Ocean Front Walk (aka the Venice beach Boardwalk), the trail will go from being mostly straight to twisting gently with corners and curves.
 Soon you’ll find Venice Ale House, a local favorite serving killer burgers and craft beers.
-Besides the Ale House you’ll find a cluster of right-off-the-bike-path food options; On the Waterfront Cafe, Bobo Cafe, Candle Cafe & Grill and Figtree’s Cafe are all within a few hundred feet of each other.
+Besides the Ale House you’ll find a cluster of right-off-the-bike-path food options; The Waterfront Venice, Candle Cafe & Grill and Figtree’s Cafe are all within a few hundred feet of each other.
 This could be the perfect point in your beach bike adventure to pull over for a meal before you head into the colorful and chaotic heart of Venice Beach.
 Biking past the pedestrian heavy Ocean Front Walk is a great way to take in the vibe without having to get bogged down in foot traffic.
 The bike path wends past the skate park, public art walls, basketball courts and muscle beach then continues on to the Venice Fishing Pier.

 The Venice Fishing Pier is a simple concrete structure that juts into the ocean.
 Unlike the neighboring Santa Monica Pier, there are no cafes or carnival games here; only fishermen, a few pedestrians and some hungry seagulls.